 The views from both Brill Common and Brill Windmill are amazing.
 You can see for miles and miles!
 There’s also lots of wildlife to spot, including tons of butterflies.
 You’ll regularly see horses being ridden and they have a community herd of cows that help conserve the common.
 The cows are regularly moved around and kept in place using electric fences.
 You can find out where they currently are (so you can avoid rather than find them) on the BVCH website.

 There is a lot of wildflowers and other wildlife around Brill Common.
 Please ensure you’re sticking to the worn and public footpaths when you’re exploring.
-As always, when visiting beautiful places like this make sure you’re following the country code, respecting private property, parking sensibly and taking your rubbish home.
+Awful parking, litter and dog poop are a real problem here so please, don’t be an idiot and pick up after yourselves.
 That way we can all continue to enjoy lovely family walks without them being ruined.

 Brill Common and Windmill

 The first thing you’ll notice about Brill Common is all the hills.
 There’s dozens of hills, of differing sizes, right next to the windmill.
 The landscape is left over from being used as a clay quarry and it’s crazy.
 It might be slightly wishful thinking but there’s a suggestion that make J.R.R.
 Tolkein used Brill as the inspiration for Bree (or maybe Hobbiton itself).

 It’s also VERY windy up here, pretty much whatever the weather is anywhere else.
 That means it’s perfect for flying kites.
 It also means that it’s the perfect location for a windmill – so much so they built four around here!
 Well, that’s according to the sign near Hartwells Barn.